jronallo/iiif-workshop/workshop/image/parameters-play.md

 <div class="alert">Tip: When viewing an image in the Firefox and Chrome web browsers the title bar will tell you the width x height of the image in pixels.</div>

 <div class="alert">Note not all image servers will support all variations of all parameters.
-Later we'll cover [levels of compliance](levels.md) to explain why.</div>
+Later we'll cover <a href="levels.html">levels of compliance</a> to explain why.</div>

 ## Questions